juditacs/wikt2dict/README.md

 ## Known Bugs

-* Lithuanian and a few other Wiktionaries have translation tables in many articles not only for Lithuanian words and these are parsed as they were Lithuanian words.
+* FIXED - Lithuanian and a few other Wiktionaries have translation tables in many articles not only for Lithuanian words and these are parsed as they were Lithuanian words.
 Language detection for all articles should be added.
 This issue is fixed but configuration should be updated.